KuskIV/ml_exam_notes/Talking_paper/Jeppe/_3 Graph data community detection.md

 - Modularity
 - Node clustering with probabilistic mixture model

+## ORD
+- What are communities
+- homophile
+- Newman Girvan algorithm
+- Modularity
+- self study
+- 71 lawyers
+## NEW
 Hi i am going to be talking about Graph data community detection.

 For this is will first be talking about what a community is.
 A community is in the context of graphs a part of the graph that is more closely tied together internally than they are with the rest of the graph.
 The communities are essentially part of the network that interacts more frequently with each other.
 These communities tend to be more connected than the rest of the network.

 The closer a community is connected the more similar the to each other the community is, this is called homophile.
+Homophile is an assumtio that closely connected nodes will also be similar in attributes.
+Many algorithm work under the assumption that this is true.
 <!-- Communities can have many different names and structure depending on the context.
 Sometimes called clusters, cohesive subgroups or modules.
 The different types of communities are:
 - coherent subgroups, when we identify a single cluster.